 NordVPN operates more than 5,200 servers in 60 countries, and that number will probably have gone up by the time you read this.
 NordVPN employs military-grade 256-bit AES encryption.
-The apps use the IKEv2 and OpenVPN protocols by default, depending on your device.
+The apps use the NordLynx protocol by default.
 Torrenting is allowed, and the service follows a strict zero-logs policy.

 |Other Streaming Services:||Hulu, Prime Video, BBC iPlayer, HBO Now|